golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 ## Basic Error Handling structure

 A typical application will consist of a few parts:
-- setting up the SDK
+- Setting up the SDK
-- executing work on Golem
+- Executing work on Golem
-- cleaning up
+- Cleaning up

 Each of these parts can throw an error, and you should handle them accordingly.